tengcharmaine/tp/docs/UserGuide.md

 </div>

 Examples:
-* `addnote T0123456A n\Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in ClinicMate.
+* `ddnote T0123456A n\Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in ClinicMate.
 * `addnote T0123456A n\Patient has diabetes -replace` Replaces the note of the person with the IC number `T0123456A` with `Patient has diabetes`.

 ### Listing all entries : `list`